spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/marketing-operations/on24/index.html.md

 After completing the creation of an On24 web event, the next step is to connect the webinar to Marketo.
 1. From the previous event set up, please be sure to have the `Event ID` and `Audience URL` handy.
-1. Navigate to the Marketo template folder `Templates On24 - Webcast`.
-Located in this folder is the program template `YYYYMMDD_EventName_EventType_On24_template`.
-Make a copy of this program template in the appropriate folder.
+1. Navigate to the Marketo template folder `Templates - On24`.
+Located in this folder are program templates Designed with triggers to work with On24's Marketo cusom object.
+Make a copy of the needed program type template in the appropriate folder.
 1. Next step will be to connect the Marketo program to the On24 webcast.
 In the Smart Campaigns folder of the newly cloned program, add the On24 `Event ID` to the following smart campaigns on the `Added to ON24 Attendee` trigger filter:
     1. 04 On24 Processing - Attended
     1. 04 On24 Processing - Follow Up Requested